litmuschaos/test-tools/log_utils/logger/README.md

 - The node in which the debug pod/logger is scheduled & logs are available can be obtained by performing a `kubectl get pod -o wide` command.

-- Attach this log support bundle while raising issues on the OpenEBS repository
+- Attach this log support bundle while raising issues on the litmuschaos/test-tools repository